mtran888/Python---Data-Visualization/README.md

 # Python - Data-Visualization
-In this project, I explored the Sephora skincare set.
+In this project, I explored the Sephora skincare dataset.
 I used the Python's Panda library for data cleansing and preparation.
 I used matplotlib and seaborn to visualize the data.

   * Plot 1: Product count and median price per category.
   * Plot 2: Correlation matrix among several data points.